klukaszek/tint-wasm/README.md

 ```
 This will produce a `build/` directory that contains a simple WASM app to cross compile shaders from your browser, as well as the module that you can use with your own projects.

+Take a look at shell.html to get a better understanding of how the API is used in Javascript.
+It is definitely more complex than most will ever need, but the underlying ideas of pointer management remain the same.

 ## Working With Just The Library
 All necessary include files are provided in the root directory's subdirectories, and can be added to any project or `usr/local/include/tint/`.